techiediaries/techiediaries/_posts/2020/angular-9/router/2019-06-06-angular-9-8-router-tutorial-learn-routing-and-navigation-by-example.md

 ---
 layout: bpost
-title: "Angular 9/8 Router Tutorial: Learn Routing & Navigation by Example"
+title: "Angular 10/9 Router Tutorial: Learn Routing & Navigation by Example"
 excerpt: "In this tutorial part, we’ll learn about Angular Router by example and will teach you everything you need to start using Angular routing to build Single Page Applications."
 img: "https://www.techiediaries.com/images/angular-router.png"
 tags : [angular , angular9, angular-9-httpclient-examples, angular-9-router-examples]
 categories: angular
-date : 2020-1-25
+date: 2020-08-04
 author: ahmed
 ---

-In this tutorial, we’ll learn about the Angular Router by building an Angular 9 example and will teach you everything you need to start using routing to build Single Page Applications.
+In this tutorial, we’ll learn about the Angular Router by building an Angular 10 example and will teach you everything you need to start using routing to build Single Page Applications.

 You can also check out [this article](https://www.techiediaries.com/angular-routing-tutorial/) for how to add routing to a CRM application by example.

-> **Note**: This tutorial is compatible with both Angular 6/7/8 and the new Angular 9 version.
+> **Note**: This tutorial is compatible with both Angular 6/7/8/9 and the new Angular 10 version.

 ## Learn Navigation and Routing Using the Angular 9 Router With Example